WillBurdett/health-first/README.md

 ## Getting Started
+Please ensure Maven is installed on your local machine.

+## Quick Start with Docker
-Make sure Docker is up and running and Maven is installed on your local machine.
+Make sure Docker is up and running and Make is installed on your local machine.
 From the project root directory use commands:
 - 'make deploy' to start up to app
 - 'make purge' to stop the app and remove images and jars created

+## Notes for running in Intellij

+Use the command 'mvn spring-boot:run' in the directory of the service you'd like to start:
+- 'naming-server' must be started up first
+- 'config-server' must be started next
+- Switch the scope of the 'classes-service' dependency 'de.flapdoodle.embed.mongo' from 'test' to 'runtime'

+## Email-service authentication
-In the output there will be a link to authenticate the Health First gmail.
+In the output to email-service there will be a link to authenticate the Health First gmail.
-If you have these credentials, you must add them here for email automation.
+If you have these credentials, click on the link and follow the on-screen instructions.
+You must add these credentials for email automation.

 ## Testing API endpoints